Devolutions/IronRDP/ARCHITECTURE.md

 ### General

-- Dependency injection when runtime information is necessary in core crates (no system call such as `gethostname`)
+- Dependency injection when runtime information is necessary in core tier crates (no system call such as `gethostname`)
-- Keep non-portable code out of core crates
+- Keep non-portable code out of core tier crates
 - Make crate `no_std`-compatible wherever possible
 - Facilitate fuzzing
 - In libraries, provide concrete error types either hand-crafted or using `thiserror` crate